Fair Value Measurements

 Assets Measured at Fair Value on a Recurring Basis

-Fair value measurement for investment securities available for sale is based on quoted prices from an independent pricing service.
+Fair value measurement of AFS securities is based on quoted prices from an independent pricing service.
 The fair value measurements consider observable data that may include present value of future cash flows, prepayment assumptions, credit loss assumptions and other factors.
 The Company classifies its investments in U.S. Treasury securities, if any, as Level 1 in the fair value hierarchy, and it classifies its investments in U.S. government agency securities and mortgage-backed securities issued or guaranteed by U.S. government-sponsored entities as Level 2.

 Equity Securities